Omar Mohammed

+Omar Mohammed (عمر بن محمد; born 8 April 1986) is an Iraqi historian, citizen journalist, and musician.
+He is best known for creating Mosul Eye, an online news blog through which he documented life in the city of Mosul when it was occupied by the Islamic State between 2014 and 2017.
+He lives in exile, having left Iraq in 2017, and currently maintains the blog from France.
+In 2020, Mohammed was recognized by the Algemeiner Journal as one of "The Top 100 People Positively Influencing Jewish Life".
+This acknowledgment reflects his significant contributions to documenting and understanding historical events and his broader impact on global human rights and interfaith relations.
+He currently leads the Antisemitism Research Initiative at George Washington University.

 Early life and education

-Mohammed was born and raised in Mosul.
-He graduated from the University of Mosul in 2012 after defending his dissertation on the French occupation of Egypt.
-He taught at the same university for one year before ISIS closed it down in 2014.
+Mohammed was born in Mosul in 1986, during the Iran–Iraq War, and was raised in the city.
+He graduated from the University of Mosul in 2012, after defending his dissertation on the French occupation of Egypt.
+He returned to the university as a professor and taught there until 2014, when it was shut down by the Islamic State.

-His life under ISIS
+Iraq War and the Islamic State

-'All I could see was blood' is how Omar often describe the time he lived in Mosul under the rule of the ISIS, he became widely known for documenting the daily life in Mosul between 2003 and 2018.
+'All I could see was blood' is how Mohammed often described the time he lived in Mosul under the rule of the ISIS.
+He became widely known for documenting the daily life in Mosul between 2003 and 2018.
 He still runs his blog from his exile.
 He traveled around the world to seek support for his city Mosul.
 A few months before the liberation of Mosul from ISIS, Omar organized a musical on the historical site of prophet Jonah on the east bank of Mosul to defy ISIS with music.

-His efforts in Mosul
+Literary projects

-“Let it there be a Book, Rising from the Ashes” is a project launched by Omar Mohammed to preserve the books from the destroyed library of the university of Mosul.
+"Let it there be a Book, Rising from the Ashes" is a project launched by Mohammed to preserve the books from the destroyed library of the university of Mosul.
 The campaign led to preserve more than 32 thousands books and manuscripts.
 Speaking exclusively to The Independent, the historian said he hopes to collect at least 200,000 books, largely from international donations, to rebuild the university's central library and others across the city.
 In a phone interview with BuzzFeed News, he revealed very little about himself — "I can tell you I'm not 40 yet" — and insisted on anonymity to protect himself and his loved ones.
 But he spoke at length about his hopes for the library and why he is so invested in reviving it.

 "Whenever I was in the university, I would spend most of my time at the library," he said.
 "When I didn't like my professors' lectures, I often went to the library to do research and study books on my own."